 Trying to determine the handling of a bike based on isolated geometry values isn’t just wrong but also risky.
-Despite some near-identical geometry on paper, handling differs enormously, with the suspension, the relationship between measurements (i.e. reach to stack ratio) and setup playing a major role.
-A good trail bike positions its rider centrally, is intuitive and easy to ride and also forgives the odd riding mistake.
-Regardless of whether you’re inexperienced or just exhausted after an epic day in the mountains, intuitive and predictable handling is a godsend.
-However, some bikes are the exact opposite, requiring a great deal of concentration, excellent riding skills and forcing you to actively shift your weight around the bike to generate traction.
+Despite some near-identical geometry on paper, handling differs enormously, with the suspension, the relationship between measurements (i.e. reach to stack ratio) and the setup playing a major role.
+A good trail bike positions its rider centrally, is intuitive and easy to ride, and also forgives the odd riding mistake.
+Regardless of whether you’re an inexperienced rider or just exhausted after an epic day in the mountains, intuitive and predictable handling is a godsend.
+However, some bikes are the exact opposite, requiring a great deal of concentration and excellent riding skills, forcing you to actively shift your weight around the bike to generate traction.
 If you’re not 100% in control, even small distractions can quickly lead to a crash.
 In a nutshell, the more intuitive the handling, the faster and safer you can ride a trail bike.

 Composure vs agility

-What should the suspension of the perfect trail bike be capable of?
+What should the perfect trail bike suspension be capable of?

-The performance of a trail bike suspension isn’t determined solely by the quality or characteristics of its components and is heavily influenced by the shock tune and setup.
+The performance of a trail bike’s suspension isn’t determined solely by the quality or characteristics of its components, though it is heavily influenced by the shock tune and setup.
 Simply put, there’s only one way to find out how your suspension performs: taking your bike to a trail!
 The perfect suspension is a fine compromise that combines a high level of traction and responsiveness with sufficient mid-stroke support, lots of pop for playful riding manoeuvres and good reserves for botched landings.
-Bikes like the Atherton AM.150 and SCOR 4060 ST GX gobble up nasty impacts with ease and still generate lots of traction, allowing you to focus on the trail ahead.
+Bikes like the Specialized S-Works Turbo Levo SL and the YETI SB140 LR gobble up nasty impacts with ease, and still generate lots of traction, allowing you to focus on the trail ahead.
 Nonetheless, they don’t swallow up the rider’s input like a sandbag, allowing you to play with the terrain and pop off features on the trail as well.

-What does the perfect spec of a trail bike look like?
+What does the perfect trail bike spec look like?

 Without a doubt, the brakes are the most important component on a trail bike.
-Not only are they your guardian angel in hairy situations, but also have a huge influence on arm pump and fatigue, which in turn can be seriously detrimental to your safety.
-As a logical conclusion, saving weight on the brakes isn’t just thoughtless but also incredibly dangerous!
-However, our 2022 trail bike group test proves that many manufacturers agree with us and features more powerful brakes and big rotors than any of our previous group tests – keep it up guys!
+Not only are they your guardian angel in hairy situations, but they also have a huge influence on arm pump and fatigue, which in turn can be seriously detrimental to your safety.
+As a logical conclusion, saving weight on the brakes isn’t just thoughtless, but also incredibly dangerous!
+However, our 2024 trail bike group test proves that many manufacturers agree with us and features more powerful brakes and bigger rotors than any of our previous group tests – keep it up guys!
 Only Mondraker’s light eMTB, the Neat RR SL, comes with undersized brakes, which are actually designed for XC riding.
 We recommend upgrading the brakes, as this limits the bike’s potential and safety enormously.

-However, manufacturers also like to skimp on drivetrains, combining high-end rear derailleurs with cheaper shifters.
-While this might look great on the shop floor, it doesn’t bring any advantages to the trail because the quality of the shifter is key to smooth shifting performance and basic models lack the practical features of their high-end counterparts, thus making a bling rear derailleur totally pointless.
-The same goes for the cassettes, but this is only a concern in terms of weight and durability and doesn’t compromise the performance on the trail.
+Manufacturers also like to skimp on drivetrains, combining high-end rear derailleurs with cheaper shifters.
+While this might look great on the shop floor, it doesn’t bring any advantages to the trail because the quality of the shifter is key to smooth shifting performance, and basic models lack some of the practical features of their high-end counterparts, thus making a bling rear derailleur totally pointless.
+The same goes for the cassettes, but this is only a concern in terms of weight and durability, and doesn’t particularly compromise the performance on the trail.
 The GHOST RIOT Trail Full Party is a good example of this tendency, pairing a high-quality XT rear derailleur with a cheaper SLX shifter, which doesn’t support the derailleur’s full range of functions, meaning that you’re riding around with expensive technology you can’t even use.
 Furthermore, the GHOST also features a bling FOX 36 fork with fancy Kashima coating, which bears the distinctive look of the Factory flagship model.
 Upon closer inspection, however, the fork employs the cheaper FIT4 damper, which doesn’t even get close to its top-tier GRIP2 counterpart in terms of trail performance.

-Unfortunately – and that’s a big one – with very few bikes in this test does the spec do full justice to the potential of the bike and suit its intended use.
+Unfortunately – and this is a big one – very few bikes in this test have a spec which does full justice to the potential of the bike and its intended use.
 This is why we’ve added a “Tuning Tips” section at the bottom of each review, suggesting the most beneficial and cost-effective upgrades to get the most out of the bike.

-Which clever features and detail solutions should be standard on every trail bike?
+Which clever features and detail solutions should be standard on a modern trail bike?

 Clever and useful frame features can, albeit indirectly, boost the fun factor of a trail bike enormously.
 For example, additional storage options such as an integrated storage compartment or tool mount allow you to leave your backpack or hip pack at home, making your rides more comfortable.
 On the other hand, threaded bottom brackets make it easy to replace worn bearings, saving you precious time and embarrassing swearfests.
-All bikes in this group have a bottle cage mount and integrated storage compartments, while tool mounts seem to be rather the norm than the exception.
-However, the systems differed greatly in quality and haptic feel, and no one really likes to fiddle around with a finicky storage compartment when a pinch flat has already put you in a foul mood.
-In this respect, more is always better and every additional storage option is one less object (or several) you have to carry on your body.
-This also helps reduce the risk of injuries because falling on a mini tool or CO2 cartridge ain’t fun!
-Internal cable routing, frame protection, universal spares and additional plastic covers like a mudguard, help reduce wear while increasing the fun factor and improving the look of the bike.
+All bikes in this group test have at least one bottle cage mount, while integrated storage compartments and tool mounts seem to be rather the norm than the exception.
+However, the systems differed greatly in quality and ease of use, and no one really likes to fiddle around with a finicky storage compartment when a pinch flat has already put you in a foul mood.
+In this respect, more is always better, and every additional storage option is one less object (or several) you have to carry on your body.
+This also helps reduce the risk of injuries, because falling on a mini tool or CO2 cartridge ain’t fun!
+Internal cable routing, frame protection, universal spares and additional plastic covers like mudguards help to reduce wear while increasing the fun factor and improving the look of the bike.
 Generously-sized protectors on chainstays, seat stays and the down tube ensure a quiet ride and protect the frame from stray rocks.
-Moreover, most bikes in this test feature SRAM’s UDH universal mech hanger, which can be found in most bike shops around the world and is easy to replace.
-By contrast, conventional mech hangers are specific to one frame and have to be sourced directly from the manufacturer or a distributor.
+All of the bikes in this test feature SRAM’s UDH universal mech hanger, which can be found in most bike shops around the world, and is easy to replace.
+By contrast, conventional derailleur hangers are specific to the frame, and can be difficult to get hold of in a pinch.

 Does the spec list of a trail bike speak for its performance?